jateen67/open-course/plan.md

 title

-## Allow users to be able to cancel their order
+## Allow users to be able to manage/cancel their order

-e.g. by texting/emailing something like "STOP"
+e.g. by texting/emailing something like "ORDERS" to see/manage all orders or "STOP" to stop receiving notifications

-## Create an area for users to see all their orders

-have a place where users can see all their orders/their order history (e.g. a secret link that takes them to a site, etc.). this could also be a place where a user can request to stop getting notifications (e.g. maybe they can click an 'x' that appears next to a specific order to cancel it immediately)

 ## Add spam protection